-The Licenses screen provides a text box in which you can type in or paste licenses obtained from SGI.
+Appliance Manager is shipped with temporary licenses.
+The Licenses screen provides information required to request licenses and a text box in which you can type in or paste permanent licenses obtained from SGI.
 Some licenses, such as the license for XVM snapshot, will not take affect until you reboot the system.
-For an HA cluster, you can add or delete licenses for one node at a time.

-10 You can access man pages from the SGI Technical Publications Library at http://docs.sgi.com.
+You can access man pages from the SGI Technical Publications Library at http://docs.sgi.com.